 1

-The bill says that if the coinsurance for ambulatory surgical center facility services tied to a surgical procedure is higher than the inpatient hospital deductible established under section 1813(b) for that year, the patient's coinsurance must be reduced to that deductible amount.
+When the coinsurance for a surgery center's facility services tied to a surgical procedure would exceed the year's inpatient hospital deductible, the bill reduces the patient's coinsurance down to that deductible amount.

 2